SpecularAura/ESAB/auth-frontend/README.md

 ## To Run the Frontend:
 - Run `npm i` within the directory which contains this README i.e /your/path/to/repo/auth-frontend
 ## With Backend
-- You must build the project since I don't know how to write a proxy using Vite
+- You must build the project since I am not aware of a good way to write a proxy in Vite for develoopment purposes
 - To build run the command `npm run build` in the command line
-- This watches for any changes and runs a creates a production build in dist/ folder
+- This watches for any changes and runs a creates a production build in `dist/` folder

 ## Without Backend:
 - Refer to the frontend branch ( Not Completed Yet: Needs removal of fetch requests )